 England won the toss at the Sydney Showground and moved Tammy Beaumont up the order to open instead of Amy Jones.

-But Beaumont’s promotion backfired as she was dismissed lbw to the fourth ball of the innings from Shakera Selman for a duck.
+But Beaumont’s promotion backfired as she was dismissed lbw to the fourth ball of the innings from Shakera Selman for nought.

 Danni Wyatt and Sciver responded positively to that setback to reach 39 for one at the end of the six-over powerplay.

-Wyatt had made 29 from 27 balls when Selman took a brilliant catch diving forward at long-off off Anisa Mohammed.
+Wyatt had made 29 from 27 balls when Selman took a brilliant catch diving forward at long-off from Anisa Mohammed.

 West Indies were producing a disciplined bowling performance, but Sciver and Heather Knight were beginning to accelerate when disaster struck.

 Knight attempted to take a quick single, but she did not dive into the crease and was left stranded by Selman’s direct hit from mid-wicket.

 Fran Wilson quickly holed out to Hayley Matthews for three and England were in need of a fast finish at 97 for four in the 16th over.